DIY Physical Exam Part 3 — How to Check Your Dog’s Chest and Skin

 How to Check Your Dog’s Respiratory Rate

 When your dog is sleeping, or resting quietly, you can assess their respiratory rate.
 First, watch your dog's chest as it rises and falls to familiarize yourself with the movement.
 One breath is counted when the dog has inhaled and exhaled once.
 Next, set a timer for 30 seconds.
 Count the number of times the dog takes a breath (when the chest rises and falls.)
-Once you have your initial results, multiply the number of breaths by 2 to get the dog's respiratory rate (bpm).
+Once you have your initial results, multiply the number of breaths by two to get the dog's respiratory rate (bpm).
 A normal dog respiratory rate is between 15-60 bpm.

 How to Assess Your Dog’s Breathing